 2. Topknot tricks

-Sleeping with your hair in a loose topknot will prevent it from being tugged to and fro as you move in your sleep.
+Sleeping with your hair in a loose topknot will prevent it from being tugged to and fro as you move in your sleep, helping to combat postpartum hair loss.
 It will also give you a natural root lift, making your do look thicker when you take it down the next day.

 3. Caffeinate your shampoo